hazelcast/hazelcast/docs/design/sql/10-distributed-scan.md

 `a=1` and `b=2`, while the predicate `a=1 OR b=2` remains unchanged.

 Second, for every sub-predicate we find those that could be used by some index.
-Assume that `col` is a simple column expression, and `exp` is an expression that have only constants or parameters at leaves (i.e. it doesn't refer to other columns).
+Assume that `col` is a simple column expression, and `exp` is an expression that has only constants or parameters at leaves (i.e. it doesn't refer to other columns).
 We use the following rules:
 1. `col = exp` can be used with `SORTED` and `HASH` indexes
 1. `col [comparison] exp` can be used with `SORTED` indexes